 The first step in becoming an effective community manager is accepting that you're not going to be the best at everything.
 As a community manager, you'll be managing expectations from both the business and the community.

 You should also be highly organized and capable of multitasking as there's a different fire to put out every day.
-A community manager is constantly dealing with multiple tasks at the same time.
+A community manager is constantly dealing with multiple tasks within the community.

 Community management is a critical function in the cryptocurrency industry.
 Here are some tips on progressing in your career as a community manager.

-Establish yourself as a thought leader.
+1. Establish yourself as a thought leader.
 Write articles, give talks at conferences, and contribute to online forums and discussion groups.
-Market yourself as an expert in the industry while representing your company and community.
+Market yourself as an expert in the industry while representing your company and community on social media or any platform.

-Develop relationships with key players in the industry.
-Reach out to exchanges, wallets, and other companies involved in crypto and build partnerships with them.
+2. Develop relationships with key players in the industry.
+Reach out to exchanges, wallets, and other companies involved in crypto and build trust with potential partners.

 Crypto Community Manager Salary